 For certain large banking organizations, the capital conservation buffer could be supplemented by a countercyclical capital buffer of up to an additional 2.5% of risk-weighted assets.
-This buffer is currently set at zero.
+For Truist, this buffer is currently set at zero.
 An FRB policy statement establishes the framework and factors the FRB would use in setting and adjusting the amount of the countercyclical capital buffer.
 Covered banking organizations would generally have 12 months after the announcement of any increase in the countercyclical capital buffer to meet the increased buffer requirement, unless the FRB determines to establish an earlier effective date.
-If the full countercyclical buffer amount is implemented, Truist and Truist Bank would be required to maintain a CET1 capital ratio of at least 9.5%, a Tier 1 capital ratio of at least 11%, and a Total capital ratio of at least 13% to avoid limitations on capital distributions and certain discretionary incentive compensation payments.
-See additional discussion related to the capital conservation buffer in the Company's December 31, 2019 Form 10-K.
+See additional discussion related to the capital conservation buffer in the Company's March 31, 2020 Form 10-Q.

-The minimum, well capitalized and capital conservation buffer ratio requirements at December 31, 2019 are as follows:
+The minimum, well capitalized and capital conservation buffer ratio requirements at March 31, 2020 are as follows: